ntaranov/continuous-integration-team-scenarios-course/responses/00_first_issue.md

 **Continuous integration**, or CI, is a technical practice when each member of a team integrates their code at least once a day so that the resulting code at least builds without errors.

 <details><summary>There are various interpretations of the term.</summary>
 One point of disagreement is the frequency of integration.
 Some argue that integrating just once a day is not enough to actually integrate continuously.
-One counterexample is when everybody get fresh code once in the morning and integrate once in the evening.
+A counterexample is when everybody gets fresh code once in the morning and integrates once in the evening.
 Though the argument stands, it's mostly considered that "once a day" definition is practical enough, it's concrete and is good for teams of different sizes.

 Another point is that C++ in not the only language used in development for a long time, and just building without errors is a very weak validation requirement.
 Some set of tests (e.g. unit tests run on a local computer) should be required to pass.
 Currently, community seems to gravitate towards such requirement, and in the future "build + units tests" will likely be the mainstream, if not already.
 </details>